 Acerta Pharma takes an innovative approach to the discovery and development of targeted, novel low molecular weight and orally available drugs.
 Specifically designed compounds allow the identification of hits for each of the protein targets, and ensure high efficacy and selectivity within each target family.

 Acalabrutinib is Acerta’s lead program which was developed based on our discovery efforts.
-It is an investigational covalent Bruton tyrosine kinase (BTK) inhibitor currently under investigation in multiple Phase 3 clinical trials.
-The clinical program includes over 20 trials in hematologic malignancies and solid tumors.
-Over 1,800 patients have participated in these trials to date.
+It is a covalent Bruton tyrosine kinase (BTK) inhibitor with accelerated approval in the United States for treatment of adult patients with mantle cell lymphoma who have received at least one prior therapy.
+Acalabrutinib is currently under investigation in multiple Phase 3 clinical trials.
+The clinical program includes over 40 trials in hematologic malignancies and solid tumors.
+Over 3,500 patients have participated in these trials to date.